5 ways BPM can transform council outputs.

-During my six years at Council I worked in five departments which spanned across nine different roles, each with its own set of (unspoken) procedures and (undocumented) operational guidelines.
+During her six years at council, Lauren Raymond worked in five departments which spanned across nine different roles, each with its own set of (unspoken) procedures and (undocumented) operational guidelines.

-Although all my roles were different, varying from the review of parking infringements to governance and process improvement, they all had one thing in common: I spent what felt like a lot of time, trying to find out who I needed to talk to, where I could find something or simply what I had to do next.
+Although all her roles were different, varying from the review of parking infringements to governance and process improvement, they all had one thing in common: she spent what felt like a lot of time, trying to find out who she needed to talk to, where she could find something or simply what she had to do next.

 If only I had had some place I could go to look up all the processes that are linked to my position title!
 As a newbie, when I was stuck in the middle of a new task I could have looked at a clear, easy-to-read and engaging tool to find out exactly what my next step should be.